Prof Nancy Edwards (Chair), BA, PhD, FBA, FLSW, FSA

 Caroline Crewe-Read, BA, MPhil, FRSA, MAPM

 Caroline read History at the University of Bristol, specialising in the pagan religions of Ancient Britain.
 After five years working for the leading management consultancy firm Accenture, Caroline returned to study, achieving a Distinction in her M.Phil in Archaeological Heritage Management at the University of Cambridge.
-Her career in fundraising began shortly afterwards, eventually leading her to work for the Historic Buildings and Monuments Commission for England, then known as English Heritage.
-Over the past fifteen years, Caroline has worked in a variety of roles and has led key corporate projects for the organisation.
-Most notable of these was the delivery of the ‘new model’ which saw the organisation split into two: Historic England, the public body that looks after England’s historic environment, and the English Heritage Trust, a new charity licensed to look after and open to the public over 400 historic properties.
-Since the split Caroline has continued to work for Historic England and is now leading a small team focused on building relationships with individuals, trusts, foundations and companies to secure support to enable the organisation to deliver its objectives.
+Since then, Caroline spent eighteen years working for the Historic Buildings and Monuments Commission for England in a variety of roles, leading and delivering key corporate projects including the de-merger into Historic England, the public body that looks after England’s historic environment, and the English Heritage Trust, the charity licensed to look after and open to the public over 400 historic properties.
+Caroline remained with Historic England after the split and was responsible for establishing and then leading a successful fundraising team, securing support from individuals, trusts, foundations and companies to enable the organisation to deliver its objectives.

 Neil Beagrie, BA, FRSA

 Neil has a strong interest in archaeology and the built environment.
 After graduating in Archaeology from Durham University, he began his professional career at the Royal Commission for the Historical Monuments of England where he became Head of Archaeological Archives.
 Since then, his career in the public and private sectors has been focussed on strategies for digital preservation; access to digital information in archives, libraries and data centres; and studies of their value and economic impact.
 He has been a director at Charles Beagrie Ltd, a consultancy company, for 20 years and worked with a wide-range of client organisations in the UK and internationally.
 In 2014 Neil was awarded the Archival Technology Medal by the Society of Motion Picture and Television Engineers in Los Angeles in recognition of his long-term contributions to the research and implementation of strategies and solutions for digital preservation.
 Neil was appointed a Commissioner in 2017.